 How to intervene if you observe unsafe behavior

-One thing we know for certain about COVID-19: It will take all of us working together to defeat it.
+One thing we know for certain about COVID-19: it will take all of us working together to defeat it.
 Even so, we realize the shift to social distancing environments comes with a variety of challenges.
-There may be individuals who, for whatever reason, will not follow certain guidelines.
+There may be individuals who, for a variety of reasons, do not follow certain guidelines.

 If you see someone who does not appear to be following the guidelines, you have a number of options.
 Student Health and Well-Being staff noted the first thing you can do is simply avoid them.
 This keeps everyone safe and prevents confrontation.